yadlra/CV/README.md

 My self-awareness has played an essential role in my learning and development.
 Along with my warm and cheerful personality, I have been able to thrive and be true to myself and others I work with.

-Throughout my self-directed learning, I have developed the skills to learn any language I have set myself to learn.
-Thus allowing me to explore my interests and proving my language agnostic skills.

 I find extreme joy in learning and continuously preparing myself.
 I am excited and ready to embrace a career in software development with the goal of using my skills as a drive for good.

 **Background**